JustAnEric/Revolution.js/README.md

 });
   // EVENTS END
 ```
-> ⚠️ Events may be broken for you at this current moment.
-We are trying to fix this issue so use an alternative like Python for events.
+> ⚠️ Events may be broken for you at this current moment due to the throttling of the Revolution servers.
+We are trying to fix this issue.

 General Example:
 ```js